objectionary/eo/README.md

 as possible, mostly in order to re-use the eco-system and libraries already available.

+We also want to have an ability to compile it to any other language, like Python, C/C++, Ruby, C#, etc. In other words, EO must be platform independent.

 ## Quick Start

 Here is a classic "hello, world" example: